Entropy dissipation inequality for general binary collision models: Binary collision models

-\end{proposition} \begin{proof} We intend the above equation in the sense that if one of the two sides of the equality is finite, the other if finite and they are equal.
+We intend the above equation in the sense that if one of the two sides of the equality is finite, the other if finite and they are equal. \end{proposition} \begin{proof} The proof is very similar to that of the linear case, stated in Proposition \ref{eq:EBI} and proved in Appendix \ref{app:prova}.
+Here we only highlight the main points.